Tag Archives: relationship

 Forever Mama

 As I mentioned in a previous post, Mama’s and my relationship and communication skills are a work in progress.
-This is good, because we are so much better than once before.
-You see, I missed out in doing the normal mother and daughter things with her when I was a child.
-But as an adult, I am blessed because I get to do some things for her she never could for me.
+This is good because we are so much better than we were before.
+You see, I missed out on doing the everyday mother-and-daughter things with her when I was a child.
+But as an adult, I am blessed because I get to do some things for her that she never could for me.
 That’s not necessarily a bad deal.
-I feel fortunate enough knowing that there is enough stability in my life, although it hasn’t always been this way.
+I feel fortunate enough to know that there is enough stability in my life, although it hasn’t always been this way.

-I enjoy being able to take Mama out to a dinner and a movie on occasion, because these simple outings mean a great deal to her.
+I enjoy taking Mama out to dinner and a movie on occasion because these simple outings mean a great deal to her.
 I remember taking her to her first musical about a couple of years ago to see “Annie.”
-I knew there would be a lot of walking; therefore I insisted that we bring a wheelchair (instead of her walker).
+I knew there would be a lot of walking; therefore, I insisted that we bring a wheelchair (instead of her walker).
 In more ways than one, that turned out to be a smart move.
 We were given great seats, close to the stage.
-As I watched those talented girls performing in the musical along with Annie, I commented on which were my favorites to Mama.
+As I watched those talented girls performing in the musical along with Annie, I commented to Mama on which ones were my favorites.
 But Mama’s interest centered on one thing.
 And one thing only.
 On Sandy the dog.
 “What a smart dog!” she’d say.
 “Isn’t that dog smart?” she’d ask.
 “Well, yes, but look at the little girl, the youngest one there,” I pointed out.
 “Isn’t she something?”
 “Yeah, but can’t you see how animals are so smart?” she squealed.
 “Oooh, I want to take him home with me!”

 Okay, so Mama and I don’t always see eye to eye or agree on everything.
-What may mean a big deal to me won’t necessarily be to her, and what may seem mundane to me isn’t to her, but we are working on that communication thing, along with some understanding.
+What may mean a big deal to me won’t necessarily be a big deal to her, and what may seem mundane to me isn’t to her.
+However, we are working on improving our communication and understanding.
 We really are!

 Just a few days ago, we celebrated Mama’s 80th birthday.
 Family and friends surrounded her with their presence, delicious food (at a Cuban restaurant), birthday cake, and showered her with several cards and gifts.
-She seemed more comfortable in having pictures taken.
-I am glad she is still a part of my life.
-I am glad she will forever be my mama!
+She seemed more comfortable having pictures taken.
+I’m glad she’s still a part of my life.
+I’m glad she will forever be my mama!

 Please visit She’s My Mama – posted last year.